Climate Survey – Focus Groups – Interviews

 Bonding Circles are offered in series of four or six and are formed based upon shared identities of the participants (i.e., BIPOC staff, LGBTQIA+ staff, etc.).
 Bridging Circles are offered in series of four or six and are formed using our methodology designed to maximize differences (i.e., identity, perspective, lived experience, etc.) within a group.
 Reflection Circles are offered in a series of three or four and are open to anyone within an organization.

-Our team offers workshops that coincide with our circles — “Bonding through the Effects of Stereotype Threat,” “Bridging Identity Differences in the Workplace,” and “Reflections on Inclusive Leadership.”
+Our team offers a variety of equity-centered workshops including “Bridging Identity Differences in the Workplace,” “Reflections on Inclusive Leadership,” and “Bonding through Stereotype Threat.”
 Each workshop features an interactive presentation of research studies and best practices related to the topic as well as facilitated group dialogues of context-specific prompts and scenarios.

 We find that combining circles with workshops often has a greater impact on organizational culture since individuals have varying entry points to diversity, equity, inclusion, and belonging based upon their identities and lived experiences.
 For some, DEIB is a matter of the heart; for others, it is a matter of the mind; and for many, it is a combination of the two.